weiser/bingo_umbrella/README.md

 Here, I'd imagine that we'd have CICD to build a prod docker image, push it to dockerhub, and then update the deploys.

+### TODO: Links to logs, metrics dashboards, runbooks

+Charity Majors, in Observability Engineering, said that in an observable system the most curious developer, not the developer that made the system, is the best debugger.
+Logs, metrics, and runbooks help a curious (and oncall) dev thrive.
+But its not done here because this is a take home.

 ## Architectural choices

 (There should be an ADR directory so that a history of design choices can be maintained, but for a take home, it seemed unnecessary)